Insula415/learning-to-code/README.md

 </p>
 <h2>3.
 Consistency is key</h2>
 <p>Make sure you are fitting in a bit of coding in everyday or week, you will learn coding quicker if you are consitent. </p>
+<h2>4.
+Start off using simple text editors</h2>
+<p>You shouldn't use IDE's (integrated development environments) when learning to code. <br>
+   Simple text editors like IDLE Python are good to get you started, you want to type everything manually so you get the hang of it then move on to IDE's!</p>